MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ## 3.1 External Interface Requirements

-We have a number of external services and COTS applications that will be integrated into our application.
+The calendar application is integrated with a number of third-party applications and services.
+These COTS applications and services are designed to enhance the user's experience when using our application.
+Below is a list of those systems that will be integrated into the Calendar Application.

-### 3.1.1 External System 1

-### 3.1.2 External System 2
+* Facebook
+* Google Calendar
+* Google Hangouts
+* Google Maps
+* Instagram
+* I-Learn
+* Outlook
+* Skype
+* Twitter

 ## 3.2 Functional Requirements